FA Cup fifth round draw: Chelsea to face Man Utd | Goal.com

 Eden Hazard scored the only goal from the penalty spot when the sides met at Wembley in May, with Chelsea lifting the trophy for the fifth time in 11 years.

-League One Doncaster, through to the fifth round for the first time in 63 years, will host Crystal Palace.
+League One's Doncaster, through to the fifth round for the first time in 63 years, will host Crystal Palace.

 AFC Wimbledon, who beat West Ham in round four, have been handed a home draw against Millwall, who also overcame Premier League opposition in the form of Everton.